How to Create Exit Intent Popup in JavaScript for Webflow: Step by Step Guide 2025

 The .exit-popup-wrapper will have the actual content.

-You can design your popup in Webflow using CSS settings of each elements.
-Use your design sense to make your exit popup look prominent for your audience.
+You can design your pop-up in Webflow using the CSS settings of each element.
+Use your design sense to make your exit pop-up look prominent for your audience.
+Let's explore the intricacies of Webflow modal popups and learn how to customize them to align with your brand.

-For those, who are not using Webflow, you can use below CSS to design it.
-I am providing basic CSS to make it look like popup, you can use images or different colors to make it look good.
+For those who are not using Webflow, you can use the below CSS to design it.
+I am providing basic CSS to make it look like a popup; you can use images or different colors to make it look good.

 <style>